RogersMath/projects/index.md

     </div>
   {% endfor %}
 </div>
 ## About Me
 I'm Jesse Rogers, a Learning Lab Coordinator at Palm Beach State College, as well as a Podcaster, Writer, and Indie Game Developer.
 I'm focused on making education more fun and interesting.
-My work email is [ rogersjj@palmbeachstate.edu ].
-For free tutoring, visit us at [ https://www.palmbeachstate.edu/slc/ ] (currently enrolled PBSC students only).
+My work email is <a href="mailto:rogersjj@palmbeachstate.edu">rogersjj@palmbeachstate.edu</a>.
+For free tutoring, visit us at <a href="https://www.palmbeachstate.edu/slc/" target="_blank">https://www.palmbeachstate.edu/slc/</a> (currently enrolled PBSC students only).